Masarrat Misbah

-Musarrat Misbah (born 25 November 1959) is a Pakistani beautician, entrepreneur, actress and philanthropist.
-She is well known for helping face burned women in Pakistan through her Depilex Smileagain Foundation.
+Masarrat Misbah (born 25 November 1959) is a Pakistani beautician, entrepreneur, actress and philanthropist.
+She is known for helping face burned women in Pakistan through her Depilex Smileagain Foundation.

 Early life

 Misbah was born to Misbah Uddin Khan and Anisa on 25 November 1959 in Karachi, Pakistan.
 In 1980, she went to the United Kingdom where she attended the Shaw College of Beauty Therapy.

 Career

 She later established the Depilex Smileagain Foundation, a nonprofit organization.
 In the 1990s, she worked in dramas on PTV.
-In 2010, she became the recipient of the Pride of Performance award for her contributions in the field of medical treatment and financial aid reportedly provided to the burn and acid attack victims for females in particular.
+In 2010, she became the recipient of the Pride of Performance award for her contributions in the field of medical treatment and financial aid reportedly provided to the burn and acid attack victims, in particular females.

 Masarrat Misbah received an award by the Italian government on Women's Day for her courage and commitment, making her the first Pakistani woman to receive an award by the Italian government.